-Brain games for kids to boost mental skills
+Puzzles and brain games for kids to boost mental skills

 For parents, there may be no prouder moment than seeing their children excel in school and sharing their achievements with family, friends, and social media connections.
 And the best time to prepare kids for the rigors of studying is in early childhood.

 The first five years of life are important in a person’s brain development.
 According to the United Nations, during this period children’s experiences lay the foundation for the brain’s organizational development and functioning, and how they hone their learning skills1.
-Among those experiences, parents can include certain brain games to enhance their kids’ mental abilities.
+Among those experiences, parents can include certain brain games for kids to enhance their mental abilities.

 With toddlers, try solving puzzles, for example, jigsaw or shape-matching puzzles.
 Studies conducted by researchers at the University of Chicago showed that kids who played with puzzles when they were 26 to 46 months old demonstrated better spatial skills when they were 54 months old.
 Spatial abilities are a significant predictor that children will go for degrees in science, technology, engineering, and mathematics2 later in life.